 As for the major social media sites… each can serve a very different function in helping to enhance the entire wedding experience.
 Let’s discuss:

 Undoubtedly the holy grail of infinite wedding ideas.
-I’ll be honest, spending more than 10 minutes on this website gives me agita – BUT, it’s actually SUPER helpful during the initial brainstorming phase of wedding planning.
-The second you set a date… your mind is going a mile a minute, so get it out of your system with Pinterest and browse the excessive tutorials, lookbooks and diet plans.
+Pinterest is SUPER helpful during the initial brainstorming phase of wedding planning.
+The second you set a date… your mind is going a mile a minute, so get it out of your system with Pinterest and browse the excessive tutorials, look books, details, and diet plans.
 Once you come up for air, you can begin to create productive boards that will help establish your wedding vibe and keep you inspired throughout the planning process.
-Make sure you follow our pinterest boards for a daily dose of destination wedding inspiration.
+Make sure you follow our Pinterest boards for a daily dose of destination wedding inspiration.

-While not ALL potential guests are on Facebook, one of the first things you should do is create a PRIVATE Facebook discussion board.
+While not ALL potential guests are on Facebook, one of the first things you should do is create a PRIVATE Facebook group.
 Why?

-To answer questions: After creating this closed group for the purpose of getting a head count, it can be used as a discussion board!
+To answer questions: After creating this closed group for the purpose of getting a headcount, it can be used as a discussion board!
 Destination weddings are obviously very different from a traditional local wedding.
-You’re not asking your guests to meet you in the next town over for one night, you’re asking them to essentially join you on vacation in another country… there’s gonna be some questions!
-If you have a private Facebook discussion group to exchange information with everyone at once, you can avoid a billion texts, phone calls and emails answering the same questions over and over and over and….
+You’re not asking your guests to celebrate in a ballroom for a couple of hours, you’re asking them to essentially join you on vacation in another country or state… there’s gonna be some questions!
+If you have a private Facebook group to exchange information with everyone at once, you can avoid a billion texts, phone calls, and emails answering the same questions over and over and over.

 Instagram is obviously creating an overly photo-centric society – but hey, you’re never gonna look as good as you do on your wedding day – so embrace it!

-The hashtag: This may seem silly and trendy, but coming up with a unique hashtag for your wedding day is actually a VERY practical (but still fun) detail you must be sure to share with your guests.
+The hashtag: This may seem silly and trendy, but coming up with a unique hashtag for your wedding day is actually a VERY practical (but still fun) detail you can share with your guests.
 Each guest who uses a hashtag while posting photos – whether it’s via Instagram, Facebook or Twitter, will allow you and your boo to easily access the hundreds of candids taken while you were too busy feelin’ yourself on the dancefloor all night.

 You know those hilarious, cute, and downright random filters on Snapchat?
 You can create your very own custom geofilter that will appear for anyone in the vicinity of your wedding.
 It’s… so easy.
 And affordable!
 Set the location, the date/time, and yes… pay for it.
 But SO worth it.